 To understand the payoff structure better, let us build one for the TCS trade.
 Remember it is a long trade initiated at Rs.2362/- on 16th of Dec.
-After initiating the trade, by 23rd Dec the price of TCS can go anywhere.
-Like I mentioned, at every price point I will either make a profit or a loss.
-Hence while building the pay off structure; I will assume various possible price point situations that can pan out by 23rd Dec, and I will analyze the P&L situation at each of these possibilities.
-In fact the table below does the same –
+After initiating the trade, by 23rd Dec, the price of TCS can go anywhere.
+Like I mentioned, at every price point, I will either make a profit or a loss.
+Hence while building the structure’s pay, I will assume various possible price point situations that can pan out by 23rd Dec, and I will analyze the P&L situation at each of these possibilities.
+In fact, the table below does the same –

 |Possible Price on 23rd Dec||Buyer P&L (Price on 23rd Dec – Buy Price)|

 There is a difference between the transfer of money and creation of money.
-Money is generated when value is created.
-For example you have bought TCS shares form a long term perspective, TCS as a business does well, profits and margins improve then obviously you as a shareholder will benefit by virtue of appreciation in share price.
+Money is generated when the value is created.
+For example, you have bought TCS shares from a long term perspective, TCS as a business does well, profits and margins improve.
+Obviously, you as a shareholder will benefit from under-appreciation in the share price.
 This is money creation or wealth generation.
-If you contrast this with Futures, money is not being created but rather moving from one pocket to another.
+If you contrast this with Futures, money is not being created but moving from one pocket to another.

 Further, let us now plot a graph of the possible price on 23rd December versus the buyers P&L. This is also called the “Payoff Structure”.

-Most importantly, because the P&L is a smooth straight line, it is said that the futures is a “Linear Payoff Instrument”.
+Most importantly, because the P&L is a smooth straight line, it is said that the futures are a “Linear Payoff Instrument”.

 Key takeaways from this chapter

-- Margins allow us to deposit a small amount money and take exposure to a large value transaction
+- Margins allow us to deposit a small amount of money and take exposure to a large value transaction.

-- Spot market transactions are not leveraged, we can transact to the extent of the capital that we have
+- Spot market transactions are not leveraged; we can transact to the extent of our capital.

-- By virtue of leverage a small change in the underlying results in a massive impact on the P&L
+- Under leverage, a small change in the underlying results in a massive impact on the P&L

 - The payoff structure of a futures instrument is linear.